 Economic: There are no economic opportunities associated with this report.

 Environmental: There are no environmental opportunities associated with this report.

-Social Equity: All Oakland stakeholders benefit from a police department that is more transparent, more accountable, better trained, and governed by effective policy.
+Social Equity: All members of the Oakland community benefit from a police department that is more transparent, more accountable, better trained, and governed by effective policy.